dongejeung/reference/linux/archlinux/archlinux_settings.md

 plugin : vrapper(for vim style)
 etc : error when open .md file.
 => so can't open eclipse
+=> when use eclipse vrapper > content assistant short key is C-/

 => sudo pacman -S webkit2gtk